kbbryar/terraform-home/README.md

 ###known issues
 The ability to commit code does not exist within the container.
 Code should be commit while on the host system only.

+##source
+The source files for this project are stored in source.
+Currently the terraform.state file will also be located in-tree with the source files, but not much that I am aware of which can prevent this.
+The source files themselves have been scavenged from a prior attempt at this...
+I'm hoping that this will be a fine place to start.